 You also must own a license for Adobe Illustrator and know your way around Photoshop, Google Docs and Microsoft Office Suite.

 Feeling qualified?
-(I wish I was…) Find all of the job postings in all available time zones on Shutterstock’s career page.
+(I wish I was…) Find more job postings in all available time zones on Shutterstock’s career page.
 Seriously, it’s hiring a ton of people right now.